 Signet rings generally feature a large oval-shaped, flat surface.
 This surface is often ornamented with intaglio (a term encompassing incising or engraving), a family coat of arms, or a personal signature/ initials.
 Engraving is sometimes done directly onto the metal, or alternatively, onto a gemstone which will be set into the ring.
 Particular gemstones are preferable for this use, such as carnelian, sardonyx, and onyx.
 This is because signet rings often served a dual use as wax seals (the word ‘signet’ actually originates from the Latin “sigillum” or “seal”) and these gemstones are known for their anti-adhesive qualities.

-Similarly to a surprising amount of jewellery, signet rings originated in Ancient Egypt.
+As is the case with a lot of jewellery, signet rings originated in Ancient Egypt.
 Many were found upon the excavation of pharaohs and high up officials; they were evidently used to signify power during this time.
-Originally fashioned out of carved stone, their primary use was as a wax seal, for sealing important documents.
+Originally fashioned out of carved stone, their primary use was as a wax seal for sealing important documents.
 They tended to be decorated on their flat sides and would feature traditional Egyptian designs such as hieroglyphics, inscriptions, and symbols – including the revered scarab beetle.

 Other early civilisations adapted the signet ring to their own culture.
 The Ancient Greeks adorned theirs with depictions of animals, gods, and mythological figures; whereas the Etruscans chose symbols of prestige, including lions and griffins.

-When it comes to signet rings, size really did matter!
-During Ancient Roman times, they were used to reflect the power and status of their wearer: the bigger the ring, the more powerful its owner.
-Some rings are reported to have been simply too big and heavy to wear all day in the sweltering Roman heat.
+During Ancient Roman times, signet rings were used to reflect the power and status of their wearer: the bigger the ring, the more powerful its owner.
+Some rings are reported to have supposedly been simply too big and heavy to wear all day in the sweltering Roman heat.

-Originally, these status-inducing rings were only worn by those with high social standing, such as military personnel.
+Originally, these status rings were only worn by those with high social standing, such as military personnel.
 Eventually, however, they were popularised throughout wider civilisation.
 When the Roman Empire went on to colonise other countries, the popularity of the signet ring spread even further.
-In Britain, the unwavering trend of signet rings prevailed from the middle ages to the 19th Century.
+In Britain, the unwavering trend of signet rings prevailed from the middle ages through to the 19th Century.
 Similarly to the Romans, British signet ring owners wore them to illustrate their power and authority.